-Students arrange a major in mathematics by developing an Individualized Mathematics Proposal (IMAP).
-An IMaP outlines a complete, coherent program of study consistent with the goals of the individual student.
-The courses included in a student’s IMaP are determined after consultation with an MSCS faculty member and approved by the department chair.
+Students arrange a major in mathematics by developing an Individualized Mathematics Proposal (IMaP).
+An IMaP outlines a complete, coherent plan of study consistent with the goals of the individual student that satisfies the math major requirements.
+The courses included in a student’s IMaP are determined after consultation with a math faculty member and approved by the math program director.

 A path through the major as described by a student’s IMaP normally includes two semesters of calculus, one semester of linear algebra, and at least seven intermediate or advanced mathematics courses.
-The intermediate courses should include two transition courses (from among Math 244, Math 252, and Math 242) and courses from at least three different mathematical perspectives (computation/modeling, continuous/analytic, discrete/combinatorial, axiomatic/algebraic).
+The intermediate courses must include two transition courses (from among MATH 242, MATH 244, and MATH 252) and courses from at least three different mathematical perspectives (computation/modeling, continuous/analytic, discrete/combinatorial, axiomatic/algebraic).
 Students must take at least two Level III courses, at least one of which must be part of a designated Level II–Level III sequence.

-An IMaP may include up to two related courses from Statistics or Computer Science; a current listing of such courses is available on the mathematics web page.
+Up to two related courses from Statistics and Data Science or from Computer Science may count towards the math major as listed on the IMaP form.
 A student may also find a course outside of MSCS that contributes significantly to a mathematical path of study and may petition to have the course included in his or her IMaP.

-Here are some possible paths through the mathematics major.
-These are not suggestions, just food for thought.
+The items below outline several possible paths through the mathematics major.
 Consult with a mathematics faculty member about creating an IMaP and the best possible path through the major for you.

-- Sophomore year: Linear Algebra in Semester 1, Number Theory in Budapest during Interim, and another 200-level elective in Semester 2
+- Sophomore year: Linear Algebra (MATH 220) in the fall, Number Theory in Budapest (MATH 239) in January, and another 200-level elective in the spring

 - Junior year: Two transition courses and an elective